 Viruses don’t just cause illness in winter.
 All through the year viruses can cause us to miss out on our favourite activities, meeting with friends and missing school.

 As we write this in the heat of the beautiful summer here in New Zealand, getting common viruses like a winter cold or flu should be far from our minds.
-However, the developing outbreak of a new coronavirus means we're thinking about boosting our immune system right now!

 Here are three to look out for:

 Propolis.
 Produced by bees to repair their nests, propolis contains many bioactive compounds that support your immune response and support your body to recover from illness.

 Vitamin C is another component that may help your body defend itself and respond to challenges.
 Adding Vitamin C to Manuka Honey products can be a great way to provide additional support, but is best used as part of your regular daily wellness routine.

 Echinacea Studies have shown how active compounds in the purple echinacea flower play a role in supporting the body to respond to challenges.
 Mix this in with Manuka Honey, and it’s a great way to add support when we need it most.

 What else can I do to protect against catching a virus?

 There are simple things you can do to help reduce the risk of catching a virus and getting sick.
 This is especially important in reducing the spread of COVID-19.